Hound-fm/community-guidelines/README.md

 |---|:---|
 | Repost | Share a link to another LBRY claim

+Only repost transactions are detected, but in the future we will include other types like supports, tips, reaction, ...etc.

 Once the discover is verified it will be aggregated and broadcasted to the community.

 | :warning: | It is important that the curator verifies the credibility of the content origins and the metadata provided: If not enough metadata is provided the content won't be aggregated and the discover is ignored, this is also true if the aggregation system detects metadata abuse.